We aim to measure all human rights

 HRMI is an independent, non-profit, global collaboration of academics and practitioners.

-We have strong guiding values of transparency, innovation, collaboration, and independence.
+We have strong guiding values of collaboration, usefulness, rigour, transparency, innovation, and independence.

 We work in a non-hierarchical way.
 A new lead would be responsible for their workstream, and free to move it forward, with support from the wider HRMI team.

 Funding for staff on a new workstream would have to be raised along the way as part of the project: there is no existing budget for new work.